AJTech2002/ClassicFPSPack-Documentation/controller.md

 8. **Player Camera Controller** : This is the main driver of the Camera movement, rotation, smoothing and all its effects.
 It is highly configurable as it is utilising the Cinemachine system.

 **[Learn more...]**(camera-controller.md)

+Once you are more familiar with the different Components you can start utilising them in your own modified controllers.
+The internal documentation of the code is heavy so all variables and concepts are explained.